rmorita2/rmorita2.github.io/essays/typescript.md

 ## Differences: What challenged me

 Despite the familiar commands, TypeScript also introduced several differences that took some time to adjust to.
-The biggest challenge was understanding that TypeScript’s type system only exists at compile time.
-Coming from C++ and Java, where types matter at runtime, this was confusing at first.
-SUch as:
+First of all, TypeScript is much more lenient when it comes to identifying variables.
+For example:

 ```
-console.log("5" + 1); // "51"
+let value: string | number;
 ```

+Where the value can be either string or number rather than having to identify each one separately.
+Coming from Java's stricter guidelines, this was both a surprising and welcomed change.
 Another challenge was learning TypeScript‑specific features like interfaces and type aliases.
 They look similar to Java interfaces, but they serve a different purpose: describing the “shape” of data rather than defining behavior.
 It took a while to understand when to use an interface versus when to use a class.

+Another problem I kept running into when using TypeScript was that I found myself mixing up Java coding structures with TypeScript structures.
+Which, while annoying at first, was a relatively easy fix.
+However, I believe that with more practice I will be ale to comfortably work between the two and clearly diferenciate the major differences.

 ## Conclusion